pspete/psPAS/docs/collections/_docs/10-compatibility.md

 ### Remove-PASAccount

 - Version 10.4 introduced a new API endpoint.
-- The Classic API endpoint can be used by specifying the `-UseClassicAPI` parameter.
+- The 1st gen API endpoint can be used by specifying the `-UseGen1API` parameter.

 ### Set-PASAccount